Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 Diagram of a High Voltage DC String System.
 Solar panels connect to a central inverter and main switchboard, with power from the grid.
 Instructions show where to cut or not cut power.

 Unlike string inverters, which convert DC to AC at a central point, microinverters are installed under each solar panel.
-The high voltage DC power is converted to much safer AC power immediately.
+The high voltage DC power is converted to AC power immediately.

-The 600 – 1,000 volts that firefighters worry about in the cables of a string solar system are eliminated in an AC power system with microinverters.
+The 600 – 1,000 volts that firefighters worry about in the cables of a string solar system are eliminated in a system with AC architecture (microinverters).

 If you’re interested in learning more about the other advantages of microinverters, you might want to check out the following article titled, Myths & Misconceptions About Solar Microinverters.